mytusshar/auth-module/README.md

-## 6. Deploying configured I-Auth module on AWS Beanstalk.
+## 6. Deploying configured IAM-Auth module on AWS Beanstalk.
   - GO to `i-auth` folder on your computer.
   - You will see following directories/files in it.
      * modules